Simple Living With Nature

 Herbal Tea for Immune Support

 When you feel a sickness coming on, sometimes a hot cup of tea is the only thing that sounds good.
-Choose this immune boosting tea to help fight off the bug as well as protecting you from future ones!
+Choose this immune support tea to help your body stay healthy and get better quickly – the herbalist way!

-This immune boosting herbal tea recipe is adapted from my book Healing Herbal Infusions.
+This immune-support herbal tea recipe is adapted from my book, Healing Herbal Infusions.
 It’s a great book to have on hand for all kinds of herbal remedies!

 Herbs to Include

-When you mix these five herbs together you get a powerful, but still tasty, immune boosting herbal tea blend.
+When you combine these five herbs, you create a powerful yet still delicious immune-supporting herbal tea blend.
 Pour yourself a cup!

-I like to use dried herbs in this tea blend so that I can make up a larger batch to always have on hand when I need it.
+I like to use dried herbs in this tea blend so that I can prepare a larger batch to always have on hand when needed.

 Mountain Rose Herbs is a great place to purchase all five of these herbs!